The Flat Stanley Project: In the media

 The Flat Stanley Project's popularity increased in the 2000s after it received increased media attention.

 Similar to the travelling gnome prank, photos of Flat Stanley began to appear in the news media and on social media sites with the cut-out doll pictured in increasingly exotic and unusual locales and with various celebrities.

 In the run-up to the 2003 California gubernatorial recall election, Arnold Schwarzenegger took his son's Flat Stanley with him on the campaign trail, including his appearance that year on The Tonight Show with Jay Leno.
 Clint Eastwood carried his daughter's Stanley along with him on the red carpet at the Oscars in 2005.
-US Presidents Barack Obama, George W. Bush and Bill Clinton have all had their pictures taken with him as well as former US Vice President Dick Cheney.
+US Presidents Barack Obama, George W. Bush and Bill Clinton have all had their pictures taken with him, as well as former US Vice President Dick Cheney.

 Flat Stanley travelled on Presidential airliner Air Force One accompanied by then-Secretary of State Colin Powell and also orbited the Earth aboard the Space Shuttle Discovery.
 According to the February 26, 2009 broadcast of Countdown with Keith Olbermann, Flat Stanley was on board US Airways Flight 1549 when it was forced to make an unpowered emergency water landing in the Hudson River.
 He was carried to safety in the briefcase of his travelling companion.

 Flat Stanley has also been photographed alongside such people as television personalities Steve Irwin, Jamie Oliver and Gordon Ramsay, NASCAR drivers Joe Nemechek and Richard Petty, former heavyweight boxer Muhammad Ali, NFL quarterback Peyton Manning, musicians Clay Aiken and Willie Nelson, as well as Ireland's oldest person.

 The Flat Stanley Project was featured in a 2004 episode of the animated TV series King of the Hill titled "How I Learned To Stop Worrying and Love the Alamo", in which Peggy Hill takes photographs of a Flat Stanley doll in order to help teach kids about geography and safety issues.
-Stanley has also made appearances on the television series The West Wing and Everybody Loves Raymond as well as game shows Who Wants to Be a Millionaire? and Jeopardy!.
+Stanley has also made appearances on the television series The West Wing and Everybody Loves Raymond, as well as game shows Who Wants to Be a Millionaire? and Jeopardy!.

-Flat Stanley goes hi-tech
+Flat Stanley goes Hi-Tech

 In 2006, four schools in rural Chesterfield County, South Carolina implemented a year-long project called Flat Stanley Goes Hi-Tech.
-Project participants communicated and shared photographs via email and web-cam with students attending participating schools in Chile and Nova Scotia, Canada.
+Project participants communicated and shared photographs via email and webcam with students attending participating schools in Chile and Nova Scotia, Canada.
 The project involved 9 teachers and over 200 students.

 The progress of the project was captured in an hour-long documentary film that was broadcast on South Carolina Educational Television (SCETV).
 Links to the video as well links to interviews with the cast and crew are available at the Flat Stanley Goes Hi-tech website.

 Flat Stanley Goes Hi-Tech won the TIPS (Technology Innovation Programs in Schools) Award for South Carolina in 2006, presented at South Carolina Ed-Tech, an annual educational technology conference held by The South Carolina Association for Educational Technology (SCAET) in Myrtle Beach, South Carolina.